-Whenever the following terms appear in this Agreement, whether in the singular or in the plural, present or past tense, they shall have the meaning stated below:----- interconnecting the Facility with PREPA's electric transmission and distribution system, as identified in Appendix B.-----
+Whenever the following terms appear in this Agreement, whether in the singular or in the plural, present or past tense, they shall have the meaning stated below:

-- 1.1 AAA means the American Arbitration Association. ----- - 1.2 Additional Interconnection Facilities means all equipment and facilities located on Seller's side of the Interconnection Point constructed and installed for the purpose of
+- 1.1 AAA means the American Arbitration Association. - 1.2 Additional Interconnection Facilities means all equipment and facilities located on SELLER's side of the Interconnection Point constructed and installed for the purpose of interconnecting the Facility with PREPA's electric transmission system, as identified in Appendix B. - 1.3 Affiliate means, with respect to a Person, each such other Person that directly or indirectly, through one or more intermediaries, controls, is controlled by, or is under common control with, such Person. - 1.4 Agreed Operating Procedures has the meaning set forth in Section 4.3.

-- 1.3 Additional Incentives an investment credit equal to 50% of the eligible investment pursuant to the Economic Incentives for the Development of Puerto Rico Act (Law 73, May 28, 2008), or any other tax or similar incentive selected by Seller in its sole discretion which provides the same or similar economic benefits.----- - 1.4 Affiliate means, with respect to a Person, each such other Person that directly or indirectly, through one or more intermediaries, controls, is controlled by, or is under common control with, such Person.------ - 1.5 Agreed Operating Procedures has the meaning set forth in Section 4.4.----- - 1.6 Agreement has the meaning set forth in the first paragraph of this Agreement.----- - 1.7 Agreement Year means the period, which begins on the Commercial Operation Date of the Facility and ends on the first anniversary thereof, and each one (1) year period thereafter commencing on each anniversary date.----- - Anticipated Tax Exemptions means the exemptions from or reductions in excise, construction excise, sales and use, municipal (including, "patente"), real and personal property taxes, including fixed income and withholding taxes, set forth in Schedule 1.9, as agreed and set forth in an agreement binding upon the relevant taxing authority.----- - 1.9 Anticipated Tax Rates means the excise, sales and use taxes, "patente", withholding, income, real and personal property tax rates set forth in Schedule 1.10.----- - 1.10 ARRA has the meaning set forth in the fourth recital.----- - 1.11 Billing Period- has the meaning set forth in Section 10.4.----- - 1.12 Breach has the meaning set forth in Section 17.1.-----

-Rar 1 1.8

-- 1.13 Business Day means a Day other than (a) a Saturday, a Sunday or a Day on which commercial banks in San Juan, Puerto Rico are required or authorized to close, or (b) any other Day recognized as a holiday by PREPA, which, as of the date of this Agreement, are those Days listed on Appendix A hereto.
-PREPA will promptly notify Seller in writing of any changes to the holidays recognized by PREPA.----- - 1.14 Cash Grant means cash grant in lieu of an investment credit equal to 30% of eligible capital costs pursuant to the ARRA. - 1.15 Commencement of Construction means the issuance by Seller of full notice to proceed in writing under the primary construction contract for the Facility. ----- - 1.16 Commercial Operation Date means the first Day following the date on which the Facility is declared available for continuous operation by Seller - subject to the provisions of Articles 4 and 12. - 1.18 Consulting Engineer means a Person mutually agreed by the Parties to act as the adjudicator of Technical Disputes, which Person shall be selected within sixty (60) Days after the Effective Date; provided that the Parties, by mutual agreement, may select an alternate Consulting Engineer if such alternate has qualifications better suited to providing resolution of a particular Technical Dispute.

-Aak

-W

-- 1.19 Court of Competent Jurisdiction means the state courts of the Commonwealth of Puerto Rico, the United States District Court for the District of Puerto Rico, the United States Court of Appeals for the First Circuit, and the United States Supreme Court.----- - 1.20 Day means the 24-hour period beginning and ending at 12:00 midnight Puerto Rico Time.----- - 1.21 Dependable Capacity means the net electrical generating capacity of the Facility (gross electric generating capacity less station use) expressed in kilowatts as determined pursuant to testing (as may be conducted by Seller from time to time) and made available from the Facility to PREPA at the Interconnection Point. ------ - 1.22 Design Limits has the meaning set forth in Appendix F hereto. ------ - 1.23 Development Abandonment means that Seller permanently ceases the development and construction of the Facility prior to the Commercial Operation Date, which abandonment shall be deemed to have occurred only after all of Seller's or its construction contractors' personnel have failed to be present on the Site and Seller has otherwise ceased development and construction activities related to the Facility for more than one hundred and twenty (120) consecutive Days (other than as a result of a Force Majeure, a Legal Challenge or any act or omission by PREPA, including a Breach by PREPA of its obligations hereunder). ------ - 1.24 Development Security has the meaning set forth in Section 17.3.----- - 1.25 Dispute has the meaning set forth in Section 22.12(a).----- - 1.26 Dispute Notice has the meaning set forth in Section 22.12(a). ----- - 1.27 Effective Date has the meaning set forth in the first paragraph of this Agreement.----- - 1.28 Emergency means an operational condition or situation affecting the transmission system of PREPA (including system security and reliability) that in the sole and reasonable judgment of PREPA is likely to result in imminent significant disruption of service to a significant number of customers or is imminently likely to endanger life or property. -----
+- 1.5 Agreement has the meaning set forth in the first paragraph of this Agreement. - 1.6 Agreement Year means the period, which begins on the Commercial Operation Date of the Facility and ends on the first anniversary thereof, and each one (1) year period thereafter commencing on each anniversary date. - 1.7 Billing Period- has the meaning set forth in Section 10.4. - 1.8 Breach has the meaning set forth in Section 17.1. - 1.9 Business Day means a Day other than (a) a Saturday, a Sunday or a Day on which commercial banks in San Juan, Puerto Rico are required or authorized to close, or (b) any other Day recognized as a holiday by PREPA, which, as of the date of this Agreement, are those Days listed on Appendix A hereto.
+PREPA will promptly notify SELLER in writing of any changes to the holidays recognized by PREPA. - 1.10 Commencement of Construction means the issuance by SELLER of full notice to proceed in writing under the primary construction contract for the Facility. - 1.11 Commercial Operation Date means the first Day following the date on which the Facility is declared available for continuous operation by SELLER subject to the provisions of Articles 4 and 12. - 1.12 Court of Competent Jurisdiction means the state courts of the Commonwealth of Puerto Rico, the United States District Court for the District of Puerto Rico, the United States Court of Appeals for the First Circuit, and the United States Supreme Court. - 1.13 Day means the 24-hour period beginning and ending at 12:00 midnight Puerto Rico Time. - 1.14 Development Abandonment means that SELLER permanently ceases the development and construction of the Facility prior to the Commercial Operation Date, which abandonment shall be deemed to have occurred only after all of SELLER's or its construction contractors' personnel have failed to be present on the Site and SELLER has otherwise ceased development and construction activities related to the Facility for more than one hundred and twenty (120) consecutive Days (other than as a result of a Force Majeure, a Legal Challenge or any act or omission by PREPA, including a Breach by PREPA of its obligations hereunder).

-Plak Nes